 I will use turnitin.com to check all student work for plagiarism for your assignment RA#6, the Rough Draft of your paper as well as your final paper, assignment RA #7.
-Instructions on how to do this are posted in those sections.
+For those assignments, there will be two submissions portals, one for the assignment and one for Turn-it-in.